 Dental Bridging is a dental treatment to replace one or more missing teeth in your mouth, whereby an artificial tooth is fixed permanently to adjoining teeth which are crowned.
-It is a similar procedure as doing a crown.
+It is a similar procedure as doing a dental crown.
 The adjoining teeth are prepared to receive crowns.

 The most common type of bridge, including two or more crowns and a false or filler tooth (pontic).